Main Guide

 Another great idea if you are comfortable with Japanese definitions is to do the NihongoKyoshi anki deck you can find here.
 Other popular grammar resources can be found on the resources page.

-Talking and writing to Japanese natives (further output)
+More talking and writing to Japanese natives

 Once you have a good grasp of the language and can read more comfortably, it's a great idea to start speaking with Japanese natives often.
 Likewise, I recommend you start writing in Japanese (not necessarily physically of course) and have people correct you.
 This is not to say you cannot start output much earlier.
 If you have the opportunity to output earlier, do it and try to get corrected as often as possible, because getting good at reading is not enough to get good at writing, and likewise getting good at listening is not enough to get good at speaking.
 You need to actually produce (what we call output) and work in the language with others.